adamkrogh/goodreads-dotnet/README.md

 - book.show — Get the reviews for a book given a Goodreads book id.
 - book.title — Get the reviews for a book given a title string.
 - reviews.list — Get the books on a members shelf.
+- review.recent_reviews — Recent reviews from all members.
 - review.show — Get a review.
 - review.show_by_user_and_book — Get a user's review for a given book.
 - search.authors — Find an author by name.